 My husband and I used to love dining al fresco at the casual and laid back Bimini Boatyard in Fort Lauderdale.
 After closing for a short time, it is back better than ever with a total remodel, new owners, a killer menu, and is now simply called “Boatyard”.
 During a travel conference, my friend Erin (a total foodie blogger at The Epicurean Traveler) and I had the chance to unwind and dine at “Boatyard”.
 It is an alluring local hotspot, complete with an upscale menu, marina yacht watching, and spectacular service.
 The owners wanted to make sure it was understood that Fort Lauderdale, Florida is the yachting capital of the world.

 To start the meal, I ordered the appetizer Jumbo Lump Crab Cake.
 I loved the fact that Boatyard offered a “hook to table” menu, meaning every seafood item was fresh and never frozen.
 Tasting that divine crab cake was a testament to how fresh and luscious the seafood truly was.
 I have eaten crab cakes at many places around the world and this was easily the best one I had ever tasted.
 I am sure the tasty bed of corn relish and cilantro mustard remoulade sauce had everything to do with that.

-I was stuck between dishes to order for my entree and not being really hungry, so I went with a bowl of crab bisque.
+I was stuck between dishes to order for my entree and not being really hungry, so I went with a bowl of Crab Bisque.
 I knew with this fresh seafood availability that it would be fantastic and boy was it ever!
 Succulent crab was plentiful in this rich and creamy soup.
 I nearly licked the bowl when I was finished.
 Erin opted for the Grouper Piccata, covered with a rich, buttery Chardonnay sauce.
 It looked phenomenal.

-Check out my other Florida restaurant posts:
+Check out our other Florida restaurant posts: